What is welding?

 How does it look in practice?

-The laser beam is focused and aligned to the surface or a spot just below the material thickness.
-Extremely high energy density (> 106 W / cm2) of the concentrated beam, blends the contact area of the joined surfaces.
+Laser beam is focused and aligned evenly to the surface or a spot slightly below the thickness of the material.
+The extremely high energy density (> 106 W / cm2) of the focused beam, superheats the contact area of the surfaces to be joined.

 Which method is recommended for thinner, high-strength and abrasion-resistant steel?

 The answer is laser.
-The most important thing is that the weld has the material properties as close as possible to the base metal.
-It is possible to add wire as filler - cold or inductively heated to reduce thermal effects.
+It is most important that the weld has material properties as close as possible to the base metal.
+It is possible to add wire as filler - either cold or inductively heated - to reduce thermal effects.

 Benefits: